maoyuans/chronicles-of-terre/hidden/TBR/Silence.md

 It only took me an hour or two to figure out what the slates are about - believe it or not, these record the exact same texts with 14. ~~What is~~ The similarities extend beyond the textual content - the glyphs used are exactly identical as well, while normally regional dialects will result in multiple presentations of the same meaning.

 I'm not sure what is going on here, to be honest.
 Does this imply some greater meaning between these two slates?
-Does the poem in 14 depicts an event that influences across the entire Yharnic jungle?
+Does the poem in 14 depict an event that influences across the entire Yharnic jungle?
 I didn't really have time to hypothesize further; ~~It's tiring~~ Sorry, I think I am still recovering from Incident 021125-I34.
 I should have more to elaborate on in my next report.

 ---